omkarium/rufendec/README.md

 ```
 The mode, threads and iterations have default values, so you do not need to pass them.
 Also, if you maintain the password file in /etc, /home, /root, ".", "..", "../../", then you do not need to pass the -p option.

-If you do not pass options like -m, -t, -i then the default values will be chosen.

 ### How to Decrypt
 Now imagine you have deleted the directory "source-dir" after successfully encrypting the files, but now you want the decrypted files and their respective parent directories and the structure back.